 Snow crabs have thinner legs with a softer shell that can easily be snipped or snapped open.
-The meat is tender and sweet, but there’s not a lot of it, and you’ll need to go through quite a few crab legs to fill up.
+The meat is tender and has a natural sweetness, but there’s not a lot of it, and you’ll need to go through quite a few crab legs to fill up.

 Alaskan king crab legs, however, are another story.
 Possibly harder to find – depending on where you live – these are like snow crab legs on steroids.
 They’re massive in comparison and have a hard, spiny shell that you’ll need to cut through with kitchen shears or a good, sharp knife.

 The trouble is well worth it!
-The meat is silky and delicate and comes out easily in big chunks, so you can sink your teeth into it.
+The luscious white meat is silky and delicate and comes out easily in big chunks, so you can sink your teeth into it.

-King crab can come in different sizes, but it’s often sized by how many crab legs would be in 10 pounds.
-So, size 12-14 crab legs mean there are about 12-14 crab legs per pound.
+- King crabs can come in different sizes, but they’re often sized by how many crab legs would be in 10 pounds.
+So, size 12-14 crab legs means there are about 12-14 crab legs per pound.

-When grilling king crab legs, look for medium-sized crab legs (small is around 4-7, jumbo can be up to 21-24.)
+- When grilling king crab legs, look for medium-sized crab legs (small is around 4-7, jumbo king crab legs can be up to 21-24.)
 Medium-sized crab legs will be more affordable but still yield plenty of meat for their value.